-Some of the best values of the Northern Rhône are found along this 30 mile stretch that is Saint-Joseph.
-Of course, due to the large size the region, you’ll want to be choosy.
+Some of the best values of the Northern Rhône exist along this 30-mile stretch that is Saint-Joseph.
+Of course, due to the large size of the region, you’ll want to be choosy.
 The wines of St.-Joseph range in taste from spicy flavors of black olive and black pepper to richer, more complex wines similar to those found in Côte Rôtie (see tasting description above!).

 “Some of the best values of the Northern Rhône”

-The differences in the wines of the region certainly depend on the quality of the producer, but there’s also a slow change of soils from the northernmost part of the appellation to the south.
-In the north there are many of the same clay-granite soils as are found in Condrieu or Chateau Grillet and, depending on the position of the vineyard (on a slope or in a valley tributary to the Rhône river), you can find some terrific values here.
-As they say “Syrah likes a view” so, if you happen to see the wine coming from a sloped vineyard, it’s going to be a pretty sure bet.
+The differences in the wines of the region certainly depend on the quality of the producer.
+There’s also a slow change of soils from the northernmost part of the appellation to the south.
+In the north, there are many of the same clay-granite soils, as are found in Condrieu or Chateau Grillet.
+Depending on the position of the vineyard (on a slope or in a valley tributary to the Rhône river), you can find some terrific values here.
+As they say, “Syrah likes a view,” so if you happen to see the wine coming from a sloped vineyard, it’s going to be a pretty sure bet.
 Meanwhile, in the southern part of Saint-Joseph, south of Sarras, there are more thin soils of marl (clay + lime) and acidic granite.
-These wines tend to get a bit spicier and fresher as well as more floral (in this case like black peppercorn) and, due to the spice, it fun to seek out something a little older to try.
+These wines tend to get a bit spicier and fresher as well as more floral (in this case like black peppercorn); due to the spice, it’s fun to seek out something a little older to try.